| | |

 Scroll to the bottom for a printable recipe and short video.

-texas Caviar
+Texas Caviar

 Texas Caviar Dip (aka Black Bean and Corn Salsa)

 I tried a version of a Texas Caviar Dip recipe for the first time at a New Year’s Eve party a few years ago.
 (The black-eyed peas make it a perfect dip for New Year’s.)
 I had one little nibble of the bean salsa/dip and was hooked.
-Could not stay out of it!
+I could not stay out of it!

 Being from Texas, you would’ve thought I’d heard of this before, but … nope, never heard of Texas Caviar!